Overview

 Can someone who donates to a need come with the church to meet the family?

-Yes, at the church's discretion and under their leadership, funding responders can be invited to join the response team as they serve the family directly.
-As long as there is a trained church responder present, additional partners may join as needed or as part of the connection process that God is leading. -
+Yes, at the church's discretion and under their leadership, responders who have contributed to a request can be invited to join the Response Team as they serve the family directly.
+As long as there is a trained Church Responder present, additional partners may join as needed or as part of the connection process that God is leading.

-What should be done with money leftover on the card after we've met the need?
+What should be done with the leftover money on the card after we've met the need?

 Will my church receive monthly statements?

-Each CarePortal Card is tied to the overall CarePortal Fund rather than each individual church.
-Therefore, card holding churches will not receive monthly statements.
-Transaction history and reports for each church are available on the PEX app. -
+Each CarePortal Card is tied to a single, collective CarePortal Fund managed by The Global Orphan Project, rather than each individual church.
+Therefore, card-holding churches will not receive monthly statements.
+Downloadable transaction history for each church's activity is available as needed from the Transactions tab under the Request Management menu option.

 Can my church have multiple CarePortal Cards?